StoneT2000/mj-sapien/README.md

 # mj-sapien
 - currently just a personal investigation into mj-warp, sapien, and simulation infra/framework design ideas

+edit: all of this is going into maniskill 4 now: https://github.com/orgs/mani-skill/projects/1/

 ## planning and fixes
 - Viser based viewer with option to still use mujoco/sapien default viewers
   - viewer "extensions/mods" for various workflows